 After completing the registration, TAS users will receive access codes for each application slot, enabling them to enter the rest of the application information into the system.
-Application slots will be populated with the registration information provided by the applicant, which may not ordinarily be changed once slots have been assigned.

 No new user registrations will be accepted after [date to be inserted in final version of Applicant Guidebook].